aweymo-ui/distant_listening/content/3_process.md

 {% include gallery-figure.html img="dl_03.png" alt=" List of tags with their associated words tallied in descending order." caption="Example of Text Mining Tool Output for the Rural Women's History Project" width="100%" %}

 Future iterations of this repository will modularize the General, Geographic and Custom sections for easier navigation instead of its current form as a single, expansive Python file.
-See [Appendix 1](https://aweymo-ui.github.io/distant_listening/content/5_references_apendices.html#appendix-1-excerpt-of-python-text-mining-tool) for an excerpt of this script or visit [the Git](https://github.com/Scholarly-Projects/transcript_mining_base){:target="_blank" rel="noopener"} to view in full.
+See [Appendix 1](https://aweymo-ui.github.io/distant_listening/content/5_references_apendices.html#appendix-1-excerpt-of-python-text-mining-tool) for an excerpt of this script or visit [the GitHub repository](https://github.com/Scholarly-Projects/transcript_mining_base){:target="_blank" rel="noopener"} to view code in full.

 ## Apps Script Connection and Customization